freeCodeCamp/guide/src/pages/articles/clojure/clojure-the-basics/index.md

 ---
 ### Getting Started

-Before we begin, you may want to [install Clojure](http://clojure.org/guides/getting_started) and [Leiningen](http://leiningen.org/#install) (which is a tool for managing projects in Clojure).
+Before we begin, you may want to <a href='http://clojure.org/guides/getting_started' target='_blank' rel='nofollow'>install Clojure</a> and <a href='http://leiningen.org/#install' target='_blank' rel='nofollow'>Leiningen</a> (which is a tool for managing projects in Clojure).
 This will let you run Clojure in the command line using a REPL (Read-Evaluate-Print-Loop).

 ## Defining Variables